How Prime Bank Scams Work

 Is this the same as a lawful private placement of securities?

-No. A lawful private placement is a regulated securities concept.
-The “PPP” discussed here is the scam label used for platform trading and prime bank style fraud.
+No. Lawful private placements are a regulated securities concept.
+The “PPP” discussed here is the scam label used for prime bank and platform trading fraud.

 What does Financely do instead?